 Texas Insurance Code Section 2210.455 requires the Association, not later than June 1 of each year, to submit to the Commissioner, the Legislative Oversight Board, the Governor, the Lieutenant Governor, and the Speaker of the House of Representatives a catastrophe plan covering the period beginning on the date the plan is submitted and ending on the following May 31.
-The 2018 Catastrophe (CAT) Incident Response Plan is included with TWIA's Annual Report Card, published on June 1, 2018.
+TWIA's 2018 Catastrophe (CAT) Incident Response Plan is a dynamic document detailing the roles and responsibilities of each department in response to an incident.

-The 2018 CAT Plan focuses on lessons learned from the Association's response to Hurricane Harvey, which made landfall on August 25, 2017.
+The 2018 CAT Plan is included with TWIA's Annual Report, published on June 1, 2018.
+It focuses on lessons learned from the Association's response to Hurricane Harvey, which made landfall on August 25, 2017.
 Hurricane Harvey affected nearly 40% of TWIA's coverage area and tested all facets of the Association's 2017 CAT Plan.
 Built into the Association's annual CAT Plan review process is a Corrective Action Program (CAP) which staff use to identify gaps and deficiencies in the previous year's CAT Plan.
 This information is used to create After Action Reports (AARs) which involve the development of improvements and methods for replicating successes.
-Following Hurricane Harvey, TWIA gathered feedback from a variety of stakeholders impacted by TWIA's response to the storm, including policyholders, agents, and Association employees, on what worked well and areas where the Association can improve.
-The 2018 CAT Plan addresses a majority of the individual pieces of feedback, or AARs, collected from these stakeholders.
+Following Hurricane Harvey, TWIA gathered feedback from a variety of stakeholders impacted by TWIA's response to the storm, including policyholders, agents, and Association employees, to identify successes and areas for improvement in the CAT Plan.